MetOffice/lfric_core/documentation/source/pages/main.rst

    Introduction

-The `LFRic Core <https://github.com/MetOffice/lfric_core>`_ project aims to develop a software infrastructure primarily to support the development of a replacement for the Unified Model but also to provide a common library that underpins a range of modelling requirements and related tools.
+The `LFRic Core <https://github.com/MetOffice/lfric_core>`_ project develops a software infrastructure whose prime requirement is to support the development of the Momentum atmosphere model, to replace the Met Office Unified Model.
+LFRic core is also being developed to provide a common library that underpins a range of other earth system modelling requirements and related support tools.
 The LFRic Core Project is being led by the `Core Capability Development Team
 <CoreCapabilityDevelopmentTeam@metoffice.gov.uk>`_ within the Science
-IT group.
+IT group at the Met Office.

-Development of the LFRic infrastructure and the new atmosphere model are being done within the Momentum Partnership.
-Key initial aims for the new model are as follows:
+Development of the LFRic core infrastructure and the new atmosphere model are being done within the Momentum Partnership.
+The Momentum atmosphere application is developed in a separate repository accessible to Met Office partners.
+Key initial aims for the Momentum atmosphere model are as follows:

 - The model will be scientifically as good as the UM atmosphere.
 - The model will scale better on future exascale platforms.
 - The infrastructure will be flexible enough to support future evolutions of the science.

-Broadly speaking, the LFRic core aims to support similar earth system modelling requirements.
-The detailed requirements documentation will describe the current and intended capabilities in greater detail.

-Active users and users at the Met Office are requested to work from the head of main.
-New external users should contact us for advice on how to get going.
+LFRic core has a role to deliver for all of these aims: it has been written to support the GungHo mixed finite element scheme that is key to delivering the scientific performance of the Momentum atmosphere model when running on the cubed-sphere grid that will be used for global simulations; it is written with scalability and performance in mind, particularly by being developed alongside the PSyclone Domain Specific Language (DSL) tool; it follows modern software engineering practices that aims to separate concerns between scientific and technical aspects of the code.

 Guide to the documentation
 ==========================

 For initial orientation, a :ref:`quick overview <section repository contents>` of the main contents of the LFRic core repository is given.
-While LFRic core does include some small LFRic applications, one should be aware that major applications, including the Momentum atmosphere model application, are developed in other repositories and will have their own application-specific documentation.
+As noted, the Momentum atmosphere model, and related applications, are developed in separate repositories.
+The LFRic core repository does include some small LFRic applications for demonstrating features or for developing and testing particular capabilities.

-Before giving an overview of the core infrastructure, an overview of the `structure of a typical LFRic application <section model application structure>` is given.
-It briefly references several LFRic infrastructure capabilities.
+Before giving an overview of the core infrastructure, an overview of the :ref:`structure of a typical LFRic application <section application structure>` is given.
+It briefly references several LFRic core capabilities.
 These capabilities are then described in later sections.

 Any developer of the LFRic core or an LFRic application should have a good understanding of the underlying principles behind LFRic and the core data model, and the scientific model architecture known as **PSyKAl**.
-The `LFRic data model and PSyclone <section psykal and datamodel>` documentation describes key aspects of LFRic and of PSyclone, the code autogeneration tool that LFRic applications depend upon.
+The :ref:`LFRic data model and PSyclone <section psykal and datamodel>` documentation describes key aspects of LFRic and of PSyclone, the code autogeneration tool that LFRic applications depend upon.

-The `Application Documentation <section applications>` provides links to documentation for each application developed within the LFRic core repository, describing the role of the application and including pointers to the features of the LFRic core that it depends upon or tests.
+The :ref:`Application Documentation section<section applications>` provides
+links to documentation for each application developed within the LFRic core repository, describing the role of the application and including pointers to the features of the LFRic core that it depends upon or tests.

-Some technical features required by applications have been implemented as LFRic "components".
-Each of these is described.
-TODO Add the section.
+The :ref:`Meshes section<section meshes and tools>` describes the LFRic mesh generator and LFRic meshes, including discussion of mesh partitioning, mesh hierarchies and mesh maps, the LFRic mesh generator.

+The :ref:`Components section <section components>` describes components which are code libraries delivering specific capabilities required by some LFRic applications.

+The :ref:`build and test system section <section build and test>` describes the build and test system, and includes descriptions of the tools that underpin it.

-Several technical sections are given on major technical topics including the distributed memory strategy and implementation, the clock and calendar.
+The :ref:`Technical Articles section <section technical articles>` includes articles on several topics including the distributed memory strategy and implementation, the clock and calendar.

 Finally, detailed API documentation is given for the LFRic infrastructure and each LFRic component.